If you are HIV-negative and do not always use condoms for anal or vaginal/frontal sex then you may be at risk of HIV.

-You may not need PrEP if you are:
+PrEP is not usually needed if you are:

-- using condoms consistently and happy to continue using them
+- using condoms consistently and intend to continue using them

 An undetectable viral load is when the virus exists in such small amounts that it can’t be detected by standard blood tests.
 It means the level of HIV in your body is so low, it can’t be passed on.
 This needs to be monitored regularly by a healthcare professional.